erandi-estrada/MDEF-Portfolio/docs/studio/studio.md

 This project investigates how beauty, order, and cleanliness in Barcelona’s public space often rely on quiet forms of exclusion.
 Through walking as a method, mapping, filming, and embodied interventions, I explore how design regulates who may rest, who may appear, and what forms of life are allowed to exist.
 What looks “beautiful” frequently hides a subtle violence.

+<h2 style="font-size: 1.8rem; font-weight: bold; margin-top: 0;">Methodology</h2>

+<h3>How</h3>
+<p>Walking became my primary method of inquiry.
+I explored the city through 1PP (first-person perspective) documentation, using my body, my phone, and direct sensory observation as tools for detecting exclusion.
+I photographed, filmed, and paused in spaces where beauty, order, and hostility intersect.
+Every time I encountered spikes, barriers, anti-rest benches, or decorative nature trapped in controlled formats, I documented them and added the location to a shared map.</p>

+<p>This systematic process resulted in a detailed map of hostile design across Barcelona, built through repeated walks and embodied encounters.
+The map served both as a research log and as a spatial portrait of the city’s politics of beauty.</p>

+<h3>Where</h3>
+<p>My walks concentrated on areas where aesthetics, tourism, and regulation collide: La Rambla, El Born, Eixample, Poble Nou, Parc de la Ciutadella, and circulation corridors around hotels, restaurants, museums, and commercial façades.
+These areas sustain Barcelona’s “perfect city” image and therefore reveal the strongest tensions between order and exclusion.</p>

+<h3>Why</h3>
+<p>Hostile design hides in plain sight.
+It becomes invisible precisely because it is normalized as “maintenance,” “cleanliness,” or “urban order.”
+Walking the city allowed me to sense this violence not as a concept but as an experience: through discomfort, interruption, proximity, and embodied friction.
+Mapping the findings made visible a network of micro-violences that collectively shape who may rest, who may appear, and which forms of life the city is willing to host.</p>

 <div class="slideshow-container" style="position: relative; max-width: 100%; margin: 2rem 0; border-radius: 8px; overflow: hidden; background: #000;">

 <!-- Slides -->